dubo-dubon-duponey/dckr/README.md

 `TARGET` values provided by default are visible in `dckr.Dockerfile`.

-If `TARGET` is not specified, the latest alpine is going to be used.
+If `TARGET` is not specified, the latest current Debian is going to be used.

 ## Using your own images